Stochastic Thermodynamics of Associative Memory

-We measure alignment of the network state with memories $\bm{\xi}^\mu$ as $\frac{1}{N} \bm{\sigma}\cdot \bm{\xi}^\mu = \frac{1}{N}\sum_i (\sigma_i\xi^\mu_i)$.
-Since $\sigma_i = \pm 1$ and $\xi_i^\mu = \pm 1$, this measure of alignment lies between $-1$ and $1$.
-We will consider memory loads below saturation $p<< \alpha^\star N^{k-1}$.
-As we will see, for quadratic networks at equilibrium the entropy and free energy can be expressed in terms of alignments in the absence of external fields.
-Above saturating load we would have had to include spin glass degrees of freedom as in \cite{Sompolinsky2,Gardner}.
-For higher order networks with $k>2$, we will need additional mesoscopic degrees of freedom even below saturation to describe the thermodynamics.
-We start by recalling the solution to the quadratic network \cite{Sompolinsky1, Sompolinsky2}.
+Since $\sigma_i = \pm 1$ and $\xi_i^\mu = \pm 1$, alignment lies between $-1$ and $1$.
+Notably, the energetics depend solely on these alignments; however, the entropics in general may not.
+We will consider memory loads below saturation $p \ll \alpha^\star N^{k-1}$.
+Importantly, for quadratic networks at equilibrium in the absence of external fields, the entropy and free energy can be expressed in purely in terms of the alignments at large $N$, without any microscopic details of the system.
+However, near saturation additional spin glass degrees of freedom are necessary \cite{Sompolinsky2,Gardner}.
+We will avoid saturation here; for details of that regime see \cite{Gardner, StudentTeacher}.
+The quadratic (Hopfield) case is described in \cite{Sompolinsky1,Sompolinsky2}.